influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/execute-queries/influxdb-v1-api.md

 - **`DATABASE_NAME`**: Name of the database to query
 - **`DATABASE_TOKEN`**: [Database token](/influxdb/cloud-dedicated/admin/tokens/)
-  with read permissions on database you want to query
+  with read permission on the database you want to query

 ## Return results as JSON or CSV